stenglein-lab/2018_Todos_Santos/exercises/mapping_assembly_exercise.md

    --no-unal --threads 4 -S SRR1984309_mapped_to_boa_genome.sam --un-conc SRR1984309_not_boa_mapped.fastq
 ```

-You should see that 90% of the reads aligned to the boa constrictor genome sequence, leaving 10% in the files that contain the non-mapping reads: SRR1984309_not_boa_mapped.1.fastq and ....2.fastq
+You should see that ~90% of the reads aligned to the boa constrictor genome sequence (overall alignment rate), leaving ~10% in the files that contain the non-mapping reads: `SRR1984309_not_boa_mapped.1.fastq` and `SRR1984309_not_boa_mapped.2.fastq`

 How many non-mapping reads remain in these files?